MFA Residency Events – Winter 2018

-Come experience the artistry of the gifted faculty of Sierra Nevada College’s MFA programs in Interdisciplinary Arts.
+Come share the artistry of the gifted faculty and students of Sierra Nevada College’s MFA programs in Creative Writing and Interdisciplinary Arts.

 All events listed are free and open to the public.

 Come join us for an evening with a little bit of everything – perhaps even music!

 with Lisa Papademetriou